KamilRybacki/Greenscript/README.md

 # greenscript

-Experimental way of scripting GSAP animations for use in SolidJS apps
+Experimental way of scripting GSAP animations for use in web apps